 Google is charging $20 per month for talk, text, Wi-Fi tethering, and international coverage, then an additional $10 per GB of data each month.
 Global voice calls when traveling (non-Wi-Fi) $0.20 per minute in most overseas locations; your phone number works in 200+ destinations.

 Google Fi puts you on the best available network between Wi-Fi and three 4G LTE networks, Sprint, T-Mobile, and US Cellular carriers in the US.
 You can view Fi’s US coverage map.

 Phones from Google designed for Fi have your favorite features, from smart cameras to powerful batteries.
-All of them are built with Google Fi’s unique technology to keep you on the best signal.

 You can also bring your existing phone to Google Fi, Check the compatibility of a phone you already have.